US unemployment spikes to a Depression-era level of 14.7%

 “I’m usually a very busy person,” Barnard said.
 “So all this down time is awful.
 I’d rather be working.
 I miss the social interaction.”

-The health crisis has taken a heavy economic toll around the world.
+The health disaster has taken a heavy economic toll around the world.

 In France, about half the private-sector workforce is on a government paid-leave program whereby they receive up to 84% of their salary.
 In Germany, 3 million workers are supported in a similar system, with the government paying up to 60% of their pay.

-Also, many people who lost jobs in April but didn’t look for another one weren’t even counted in the unemployment rate.
-They are captured in a separate index: The proportion of all working-age adults who are employed.
-That figure is now just 51.3%, the lowest on record.

 Applications for unemployment benefits, while high, have declined for five straight weeks, a sign that the worst of the layoffs has passed.
-Still, few economists expect a rapid turnaround.
+But few economists expect a rapid turnaround.

 Harvard economist Raj Chetty said the economy’s health will hinge on when the outbreak has subsided enough that most Americans will feel comfortable returning to restaurants, bars, movie theaters and shops.